philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ---

 ## What is included in this section?
-The complex types threated here are:
+The complex types shown here are:
 - arrays
 - slices
 - maps
 - struct

-On the right menu you can find a rapid link to these types to directly jump into a section you need a quick refresh.
+On the right menu you can find a rapid link to directly jump into a section you need a quick refresh.

 ## Arrays

 Arrays are fixed collections of a declared type.

-Some key points to remember are:
+{{< alert title="Key points" color="success" >}}

-- are fixed and cannot resize
+- arrays are **fixed** and cannot be resized
 - the array elements can be modified
-- are pointed started from zero to the lenght minus one
+- are pointed started from zero to the length minus one
 - by default the elements of a new array are initialized to the ZERO values for that type
-- we can use literals to initialize an array
+- you can use literals to initialize an array
 - it is possible to **compare only two arrays of the same type and the same length**
 - two arrays are equals if all the elements have the same values
+{{< /alert >}}

 {{% alert title="Important" color="warning" %}}
-Remember that every time you pass an array to a func Go is copying the array into another one, it is time and memory consuming.
+Remember that every time you pass an array to a func, Go is copying the array into another one, it is time and memory consuming.
-Also in this case you can use **pointers**.
+To avoid this you can use **pointers**.
 {{% /alert %}}

-This is an example that covers all the topics listed above (printValues is a function that print simply a value):
+This is an example that covers all the topics listed above (printValues is a function that prints a value):

 ```golang
 var a [5]string // declaration of an array of 5 elements (init at ZERO values)